gitlabhq/gitlabhq/doc/development/frontend.md

 [jQuery][jquery] is used throughout the application's JavaScript, with [Vue.js][vue] for particularly advanced, dynamic elements.

+### Architecture

+The Frontend Architect is an expert who makes high-level frontend design choices and decides on technical standards, including coding standards, and frameworks.

+When you are assigned a new feature that requires architectural design, make sure it is discussed with one of the Frontend Architecture Experts.

+This rule also applies if you plan to change the architecture of an existing feature.

+These decisions should be accessible to everyone, so please document it on the Merge Request.

+You can find the Frontend Architecture experts on the [team page][team-page].

+You can find documentation about the desired architecture for a new feature built with Vue.js in [here][vue-section].

 ### Vue

 For more complex frontend features, we recommend using Vue.js.
 It shares